Shhatter/digitaltulip-documentation/Docker/Docker Installation.md

 Before proceeding, ensure that the following have been installed

 * Oracle Virtual Box 4.3 *IMPORTANT*.
 Can be found by going to https://www.virtualbox.org/wiki/Download_Old_Builds_4_3 There have been issues with configuring Docker with version 5.
 * Docker toolbox.
 Install from https://www.docker.com/docker-toolbox.
-NOTE untick the Virtual Box option when prompted.
+NOTE untick the Virtual Box option & git option when prompted.
 * Gitbash 1.9.5 - Newer versions use mintty, which isn't compatable with some elements of docker.

 ##The Process